maliahavlicek/ms4_challenger/README.md

 - Initiate a challenge to a group of people via email
 - Update an existing challenge
 - Delete a challenge so I don't have to spend more money if I hit my challenge limit
-- Upgrade my account so I can run more challenges
+- Upgrade my account so I can proctor more challenges
 - Be notified when a submission has been made
 - Approve Submissions before rest of team can see them
 - Provide private constructive criticism to challenge members about their submissions